-Organizational capital is the institutionalized knowledge possessed by an organization that is stored in databases, manuals, etc (Youndt, 2000).
-It is often called 'structural capital' (Edvinson and Malone, 1997), but the term 'organizational capital' is preferred by Youndt because, he argues, it conveys more clearly that this is the knowledge that the organization actually owns.
+Organizational capital is the institutionalized knowledge possessed by an organization which is stored in databases, manuals and so on (Youndt, 2000).
+It is often called structural capital (Edvinson and Malone, 1997), but the term organizational capital is preferred by Youndt because, he argues, it conveys more clearly that this is the knowledge that the organization actually owns.